krishabhattarai-62/BloodDonationManagementSystem/README.md

 - HTML, CSS, and JavaScript for frontend design
 - PHPMailer for sending emails and OTP verification
 - OpenRouter API for AI chatbot and OCR functionality
+- Tesseract OCR for blood group detection from uploaded medical reports
 - Font Awesome for icons and interface improvements

 ---